Bernard-LTW/CompSci_IA/README.md

     return [recipe,self.session.query(Users).filter_by(id=temp.user_id).first().username,ingredients]
 ```

-The flask application then passes the list to the html file and the `jinja2` logic creates the ingridients by column automatically as shown below.
+The flask application then passes the list to the html file and the `jinja2` logic creates the ingridients by column automatically.

 ![](Assets/ingredients_eg.jpg)